-Eligibility to receive services under WIOA Title IV may only be determined by a qualified OVR Vocational Rehabilitation Counselor.
+Of note, eligibility to receive services under WIOA Title IV may only be determined by a qualified OVR Vocational Rehabilitation Counselor.
 Training for OVR staff is at the discretion of the local OVR District Administrator.
 OVR staff supervision and direction is the responsibility of the local OVR District Administrator.